zaidysf/julo-wallet/README.md

     ./vendor/bin/sail artisan migrate

-You can now access the API server.
+You can now access the API server at [http://localhost](http://localhost).
-You can find all of available endpoints in (julo-wallet.postman_collection)[https://github.com/zaidysf/julo-wallet/blob/main/julo-wallet.postman_collection.json]
+You can find all of available endpoints in [julo-wallet.postman_collection](https://github.com/zaidysf/julo-wallet/blob/main/julo-wallet.postman_collection.json)

 **TL;DR command list**